Can political apps send extra younger people to the polls?

 “If a person has a horse in the race, they’re much more likely to participate,” he says.

-Unlike Voter, the Brigade app – which builds on a Fb-style version to inspire public political dialogue online – does now not permit customers to select whether or not to share their political records with others.
+Unlike Voter, the Brigade app – which builds on a FB-style version to inspire public political dialogue online – does not permit customers to select whether or not to share their political records with others.
+The social networking app asks questions on political issues, allowing users to mark ‘agree,’ ‘disagree,’ or ‘unsure.’

 They can then see how they evaluate their buddies, fans, and the wider populace of users.

-“The ones people working at the intersection of tech and politics need to lead with problems millennials care approximately and discover approaches to maintain them engaged by taking action with pals and neighbors.”
+Brigade stresses the “massive capability” of apps to assist the younger electorate in getting involved in politics But recognizes the difficulty in ensuring they stay active.
+“The difficult element is attending to a scale that guarantees people’s voices and votes have an actual impact,” says its spokesman, Andrew Noyes, My general.
+“People working at the intersection of tech and politics need to lead with problems millennials care about and discover approaches to maintain them engaged by taking action with pals and neighbors.”